Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 Yes I know!

-`tc` is one of the most (if not the most) undocumented, complicated and unfriendly system commands in Linux! (come on guys, forcing the users to specific port ranges in hex as masks, **is not practical**).
+`tc` is one of the most (if not the most) undocumented, complicated and unfriendly system commands in Linux!

 This is why I wrote **FireQOS**: